chemlord/ch3ml0rd/content/authors/admin/_index.md

     url: https://www.trentu.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Carbonyl Chemistry
+bio: My research interests include Carbonyl Chemistry and Molecular Biology

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.